 All of these are very active modes of thought.
 They animate the body and its mind.
 While this work has been deeply satisfying and greatly generative, it has also made me yearn for its other, its complement, its counter-pose.
 A mode of thought that works precisely by not being active – one that lets that go.

 What is my body holding onto when I am holding a space?
 Where am I holding the tension in my own body – even while I present as alert, lithe and responsive?
 When my perception and all of my attention is directed outwards, what am I missing out on understanding in my own body?
 How could I develop a perception for that?
-And, having found it, would it mean to let it go?
+And, having found it, what would it mean to let it go?

 Last week I have begun an Alexander Technique program with David Young, and it’s given me a great deal to think about.
 I can actually feel my body thinking it through.